How to Budget Step 8 – Refining your Budget

 - I really like this post as it covers one of my biggest areas of savings – cooking at home instead of in restaurants.
 Here is another variation on the same theme.

 - There are dozens (hunderds?) of blogs on FIRE (Financial Independence, Retire Early).
 These bloggers tend to post their personal stories about how they are living very frugally so they can retire very early.
-Although many of their approaches seem almost draconian, reading one of more of their posts might give you some ideas how you can cut back on your expenses.
+Although many of their approaches seem almost draconian, reading one or more of their posts might give you some ideas on how you can cut back on your expenses.

 - Reduce the amount you set aside for savings.
 Clearly, covering the basics, such as food and shelter, take priority over meeting your longer-term financial goals.
 Once you have covered those expenses, you’ll need to balance your short-term wants with your long-term goals.
 For example, you’ll need to decide whether you want to spend more today on entertainment or put more into your savings so you can have the retirement you desire.
 The idea of foregoing things today to the benefit of something you will get in the future is called delay of gratification.
 It is a difficult concept to implement in practice but is often a key to long-term financial success.